-We exercised our option to renew the management agreement with ME London to manage STK, Radio, Marconi and in-room dining.
+We exercised our option to renew the management agreement with ME London to manage STK.
 Effective January 1, 2023, ME London elected not to renew Radio, Marconi and in-room dining per the agreement.
-Therefore, we will continue to manage the STK restaurant at ME London.
+Therefore, we only continue to manage the STK restaurant at ME London.
+In October 2023, we consolidated STK operations in London, United Kingdom to STK Strand and STK Stratford which resulted in the closure of our operations within the Westminster London Hotel.
+In December 2023, our agreement with ANGEL at the Hotel Calimala in Florence, Italy terminated.
+In February 2024, we terminated our agreement with REEF Kitchens.